What's on this list and what isn't

 Science fiction works are often scorned as "space operas"—with starships zipping around the galaxy battling bug-eyed aliens.
 But serious science fiction readers appreciate the genre as exploring all possibilities of human experience.
 This speculative literature may be as psychologically, philosophically, politically or sexually charged as so-called mainstream literature.
 (See the article "What is science fiction?")

-This list comprises the greatest works of science fiction of all times, places and cultures.
+This list comprises the greatest works in the science fiction genre of all times, places and cultures.

 • novels (Ender's Game)